 Cold Rolled Coil (430): $1,650, $0.75/lb

 Around the same period, prices for scrap stainless steel in North America were lower.
 In the summer of 2016 in the United States, 304 stainless steel scrap solids sold for $0.41 per pound, with regional variations on this nationwide average.
 As with any commodity, prices vary according to location, local demand, worldwide prices, as well as a host of other factors.

 Obtaining the best price for stainless scrap requires shopping around.
 While many scrapyards post prices online, these rates are often not up-to-the-minute accurate.
 The best way to obtain the most current dollar figures is with a telephone call.
-You can find a nationwide directory of scrapyards here.
+For comparison, check out this nationwide directory of scrapyards.

 Stainless Steel Recycling

 Steel has many great advantages over other types of metals, include its renewability.
 Each year, more steel is recycled than aluminum, copper, paper, glass, and plastic combined.
 Even after being recycled multiple times, steel retains its quality.
 The overall recycling rate of steel has reached 88 percent.
 Recycling by item type breaks down like this:

 - 5 percent of automobiles